-Youth Arts Project (YAP) Grants fund high-quality educational opportunities in the arts.
+Youth Arts Project (YAP) Grants fund high-quality and experiential educational opportunities in the arts.
 Arts learning fosters positive social and emotional skills and bolsters creativity, critical thinking, and collaboration.
 YAP grants broaden access to diverse forms of artistic and cultural practices and can engage youth in contributing to community goals.
 Grants fund programs in all arts disciplines including dance, theatre, media, music, visual arts, craft, and creative writing.
+NHSCA is committed to sustaining the capacity of teaching artists and supporting their impact on local communities.
 Engaging teaching artists to lead the arts learning is a core element of this program.